-Chelsea have agreed a deal to sign striker Diego Costa from Atletico Madrid.
+Chelsea agree to sign Costa from Atletico

 The Spain international had been frequently linked with a move to Stamford Bridge following an impressive campaign with the Liga champions.